Getting Started with Coverage

 End Color Blue

-14. Select the Show at Pixel Location check box in either the 2D Graphics Window or 3D Graphics Window section or both depending where you want the legend to display.
+3. Select the Show at Pixel Location check box in both the 2D Graphics Window and 3D Graphics Window frames in the Figure of Merit Legend Layout dialog.

 The map graphics will be colored according to the number of available assets as outlined in the static contours legend.

-You would like a smoother effect for the contours in your 2D and 3D Graphics window.
-You will need to use the Natural Neighbor Sampling option to accomplish this.
+You would like a smoother effect for the contours in your 2D and 3D Graphics windows.
+You can to use the Natural Neighbor Sampling option to accomplish this.

 The static contour display tells you where you have access to at least one (red), two (green), or three (blue) assets at some point during the entire coverage interval.
-Let’s take contours a step further.
-Let’s display contours that will tell you how many assets you have access to based on the scenario time.
+Take contours a step further.
+Display contours that will tell you how many assets you have access to based on the scenario time.

 2. Select the 2D Graphics - Static page.